 Explore the Musée du Louvre.
 The walk I shared above actually ends at the Louvre, but if you want to see much of it, better dedicate a full day to it.
 The Louvre is massive.
 I have spent 2 days going around it and still was not able to see it all.
 See the Mona Lisa (it’s small!), Venus de Milo, and many other pieces from Greece, Italy, Egypt, Northern Europe, and France.

-Klook offers Louvre tickets and you may choose to add a guided tour or an audio guide to it to have a much better appreciation of the pieces inside.
+Louvre tickets are available online, too.
+You may choose to add a guided tour or an audio guide to it to have a much better appreciation of the pieces inside.

 Opening hours: Thu, Sat, Mon: 9am-6pm; Wed, Fri, 6pm-9:45pm.
 Closed on Tuesday.